bishtabhinavsingh/analytics-R-UNCS/README.md

 ![alt text](5.png)

-> A glace at a global level based on data available for women representation in governments.
+> A glance at a global level based on data available for women representation in governments.
 This gives an idea about the acceptance of women in position of power in the respective societies.